Rhea-RT: Dynamical impact of Central Molecular Zone conditions on the properties of the interstellar medium and stellar feedback coupling: Introduction

 \section{Introduction}

-Galactic bars significantly impact gas dynamics in the centers of barred galaxies, fundamentally changing the picture of how the interstellar medium (ISM) and star formation (SF) evolve in the galactic environment.
-Bars efficiently drive large amounts of gas into inflows from the disk to the inner galaxy, where it generally settles into a central ring/disk-like structure \citep{Mazzuca2008,Comeron2010}.
-In the Milky Way (MW), this structure is known as the Central Molecular Zone (CMZ) \citep{Morris1996, Henshaw2023} and has a diameter of approximately 600~pc.
+Galactic bars significantly affect the gas dynamics in the centers of barred galaxies and fundamentally change the picture of how the interstellar medium (ISM) and star formation (SF) evolve in the galactic environment.
+Bars efficiently drive large amounts of gas into inflows from the disk to the inner galaxy, where the gas generally settles into a central ring or disk-like structure \citep{Mazzuca2008,Comeron2010}.
+In the Milky Way, this structure is known as the Central Molecular Zone (CMZ) \citep{Morris1996, Henshaw2023} and has a diameter of approximately 600~pc.

-Recent multi-frequency observations by the PHANGS (Physics at High Angular resolution in Nearby GalaxieS) collaboration \citep{Leroy2021, Emsellem2022, Lee2023} have started to uncover the physical conditions present in the CMZs of many nearby spiral galaxies \citep[e.g.][]{Schinnerer2023, Sun2024}, emphasizing the complexity and variety in terms of sizes, star formation and morphology of these regions \citep[for a review, see][]{Schinnerer2024Review}.
+Recent multifrequency observations by the PHANGS (Physics at High Angular resolution in Nearby GalaxieS) collaboration \citep{Leroy2021, Emsellem2022, Lee2023} have started to uncover the physical conditions in the CMZs of many nearby spiral galaxies \citep[e.g.][]{Schinnerer2023, Sun2024}, emphasizing the complexity and variety in terms of sizes, star formation, and morphology of these regions \citep[for a review, see][]{Schinnerer2024Review}.
 Our own Milky Way Galaxy is barred as well, and exhibits a similar configuration, although its 3D morphology and structure are much more challenging to discern \citep{Armillotta2019,Henshaw2023,Battersby2025a,Battersby2025CMZII,Walker2025CMZIII,Lipman2025CMZIV,Sofue2025}.